Interpenetration of matter in plate theories obtained as Gamma-limits: Statement of results

 Next we introduce appropriate notions of invertibility for Sobolev functions. \begin{definition}[Invertibility almost everywhere \cite{MR616782,MR1346364}] Let $U\subset\R^n$, and let $f$ be (a representative of an equivalence class) in $W^{1,1}(U,\R^n)$.
 We say $f$ is invertible almost everywhere if there is a null set $N\subset U$ such that $f|_{U\setminus N}$ is injective. \end{definition}

-Note that invertibility almost everywhere only depends on the equivalence class.\\ \\ In \cite{MR1346364}, M\"uller and Spector gave an example of a sequence of a.~e.~invertible maps that weakly converge to a map that is 2-to-1 on a set of positive measure.
+Note that invertibility almost everywhere only depends on the equivalence class.\\ \\ In \cite{MR1346364}, M\"uller and Spector gave an example of a sequence of a.~e.~invertible maps that weakly converge to a map that is $2$-to-$1$ on a set of positive measure.
+(As in~\cite{MR1346364}, by saying that a map $u$ is $2$-to-$1$ at a point $x$ we mean that there exists exactly one point $\bar{x}\neq x$ such that $u(x)=u(\bar{x})$.)
 Their examples were two-dimensional, but similar (slightly more complicated) constructions can be carried out in higher dimensions too.
 Crucial for their construction is the assumed regularity.
 The formation of cavities must be permitted, which is the case if the deformations are $W^{1,p}$ with $p<n$, where $n$ is the dimension of the domain.
-We do not give the explicit formulas for the examples, but only give a qualitative explanation and refer to Figure \ref{fig:prova}, where the construction is sketched.
+We do not give the explicit formulas for the examples, but only give a qualitative explanation and refer to Figure~\ref{fig:prova}, where the construction is sketched.

 The domain of the example is a strip $\Omega\subset \R^2$.
-The deformations are in $W^{1,p}(\Omega,\R^2)$ for all $p<2$, and can be described as follows: The strip is perforated at both its ends by cavities.
-Then it is bent so that material from one end covers the voids from the other.
-Letting the period of the perforation tend to 0, the resulting sequence converges weakly in $W^{1,p}(\Omega,\R^2)$, for all $p<2$, to a deformation that is 2-to-1 on a set of positive measure.
+The deformations are in $W^{1,p}(\Omega,\R^2)$ for all $p<2$, and are constructed as follows: One starts off with the formation of one single cavity in a quadratic reference configuration, and subsequent continuous deformation.
+This is depicted in the upper left frame in Figure~\ref{fig:prova}.
+In the upper right frame, this building block is scaled and periodically continued to a larger square.
+Two of these larger squares are the end parts of the deformed rectangular strip $u(\Omega)$.
+Then the strip is bent so that material from one end covers the voids from the other (see the lower left frame of Figure~\ref{fig:prova}).
+The map constructed in this way is invertible almost everywhere.
+Letting the period of the perforation tend to 0, the resulting sequence converges weakly in $W^{1,p}(\Omega,\R^2)$, for all $p<2$, to a deformation that is 2-to-1 on a set of positive measure (see the lower right frame of Figure~\ref{fig:prova}).